vinayaksodar/cs-courses-notes/cs229/notes.md

 - Gaussian family → canonical response: **identity**
 - Bernoulli family → canonical response: **logistic function**

-The reason we **choose the exponential family** is that it gives us a very **general, mathematically convenient framework** for building learning algorithms.
+The reason we **choose the exponential family*- is that it gives us a very**general, mathematically convenient framework*- for building learning algorithms.

 ---